 Learn how to grow sweet potatoes from potatoes with this beginner-friendly guide.
 Discover how to sprout slips, plant them properly, and harvest a thriving homegrown sweet potato crop.

-Growing sweet potatoes is one of the most satisfying things you can do in your garden.
-There’s something almost magical about turning one humble sweet potato into an entire harvest.
-If you’ve never grown them before, don’t worry — they’re surprisingly forgiving, incredibly productive, and perfect for beginners.
+Growing sweet potatoes is honestly one of the most rewarding things you can do in your garden.
+If you’ve ever wondered how to grow sweet potatoes from potatoes, you’re going to love how simple and satisfying the process really is.
+There’s something almost magical about turning one humble sweet potato into an entire harvest of beautiful, homegrown tubers.

 Understanding How Sweet Potatoes Grow

-Before we dig in (literally), it helps to understand how sweet potatoes actually grow.
-This small bit of knowledge will make the whole process feel much easier and more intuitive.
+Before we dig in (literally), it helps to understand how to grow sweet potatoes successfully.
+This small bit of knowledge makes the entire process of learning how to grow sweet potatoes from potatoes feel much easier and more intuitive.

 Choosing the Right Sweet Potato